 - 1. Double-click the "Signal Indicator" icon to bring up the "Wireless Network" screen.
 The "Advanced" button will allow you to view and configure more options of your Card. - 2.
 The "Advanced" button will allow you to view and configure more options of the Card. - 3.
-Once the "Advanced" button is clicked, the Belkin Wireless LAN Utility will appear.
-This Utility will allow you to manage all the advanced features of the Belkin Wireless Card. - Under the "Wireless Network Properties" tab, select a network name from the "Available networks" list and click the "Properties" button. - 5.
-Under "Network Authentication" select "WPA". - 6.
+Once the "Advanced" button is clicked, the Belkin Wireless LAN

+- 4. Under the "Wireless Network Properties" tab, select a network name from the "Available networks" list and click the "Properties" button. - 5.
+Under "Network Authentication" select "WPA" - 6.
 In the "Authentication" tab, select the settings that are indicated by your network administrator. - 7.
 Click "OK, then "Apply" to save the settings.